crapple-juice/printer-site/README.md

 to make it a pay-per-print thing since it's a pain in the ass.

 # Paper Trays
-There are 5 paper trays in the machine (but only 4 internal).
+**The print trays have changed!** There are 5 paper trays in the machine (but only 4 internal).
 Please make sure you put the right paper in the right tray and make sure you print from the right tray:

+* Tray 1 - Currently unused.
-* Tray 1 - 8.5x11 in - Both sides blank. **Please use only for double sided prints.**
+* Tray 2 - 11x17 in - Both sides blank.
+Thanks to those who donated this!
-* Tray 2 - 8.5x11 in - Only one side blank.
+* Tray 3 - 8.5x11 in - Only one side blank.
 This enables paper re-use.
-Use this paper for single-page prints, like calc recitation worksheets. **Put the paper in used side up.** Old cover sheets are ideal for this.
+Use this paper for single-page prints, like calc recitation worksheets. **Put the paper in blank side up.** Old cover sheets are ideal for this.
+* Tray 4 - 8.5x11 in - Both sides blank. **Please use only for double sided prints.**

 Please make sure you don't put in any wrinkled or otherwise ratty paper in the printer since it can jam. **Please don't try to fix paper jams yourself.**

 # Usage
-You can print off a flash drive only at the moment, but a web print function is coming soon.
 The copier and scanner is missing a few screws, so it doesn't (yet) work.
-If you encounter any issues, **please text the phone number on the machine.**
+If you encounter any issues, **please text the phone number on the machine** rather than trying to fix them yourself.

 ## General Rules
 * Before using the machine, please **sanitize your hands**